-In charming Alton, Illinois, three great rivers – the Mississippi, the Missouri and the Illinois – come together.
+Three great rivers – the Mississippi, the Missouri and the Illinois – meet Route 66 for an unforgettable experience.

-This was the site of the final debate between Abraham Lincoln and Stephen A. Douglas (it was a prelude to the 1858 Congressional elections), as well as the birthplace of jazz legend Miles Davis.
+The region was also the site of the final debate between Abraham Lincoln and Stephen A. Douglas (it was a prelude to the 1858 Congressional elections), as well as the birthplace of jazz legend Miles Davis.
 Take a drive on the Meeting of the Great Rivers Scenic Byway, which runs along the Mississippi River, and visit these amazing historic and cultural spots.
+Continue on Route 66 to experience a road trip filled with wonders of Americana from the 1920s through the 1960s.

 Outdoor Fun at Pere Marquette State Park